azamsharp/azamsharp.github.io/_posts/testing.md

 }
 ```

-If your CatalogListScreen needs to access Order information then it can utilize the Ordering aggregate model.
+If your view needs to access order then it can utilize the Ordering aggregate model.
+This is shown below:

 ``` swift
 struct AdminDashboardScreen: View {